 Stop your TANF the month before you expect to get the lump-sum money.
 For example, if you expect to get the lump sum in July, then in June drop out of the TANF program.
 You need to do this as early as you can in June.
 If you do get TANF in July, even after you have dropped out of TANF, do not spend the TANF and contact your DHHS eligibility specialist right away to return the money.

-Once you spend your lump-sum below the TANF limits, re-apply for TANF.
+Once you spend your lump-sum below the TANF limit of $2000, re- apply for TANF the month after you get below the $2000 liquid asset limit.
 Keep receipts on how you spend the money, so you can prove that you no longer have it, when you go back in to re-apply.
-Again, you only have 30 days from when you get the money to spend it down below the $2000.00 asset limit.

 When you get a lump-sum while you are on MaineCare here is what happens:

 The lump-sum is considered to be “income” in the month that you get the lump-sum.
 You need to report to DHHS that you have gotten any income.
 You must report this within 10 days of getting the money.
 (SSI lump sum payments do not count as income.)

 The lump-sum will not end your MaineCare for the month in which you get the money.
 For example, if you get the lump-sum in July, you keep your MaineCare for July.
 You do not have to pay anything back.

 In the next month, anything left over from the lump-sum counts as an "asset."
 It will count against the asset limits in MaineCare.
 You need to get your lump-sum, and any other assets, below the asset limit by any time in the month after you get the lump sum; otherwise you may lose your MaineCare.